-Wearable apps run directly on the device, giving you access to hardware such as sensors and the GPU.
-They are fundamentally the same as apps built for other devices using the Android SDK, but differ greatly in design and usability and the amount of functionality provided.
-These are the main differences between handheld and wearable apps:
+Wear OS by Google apps run directly on a watch, giving you access to hardware such as sensors and the GPU.
+Wearable apps are similar to other apps that use the Android SDK, but differ in design and functionality.

-Wearable apps can access much of the standard Android APIs, but don't support the following APIs:
+Watch apps can access many standard Android APIs, but don't support the following:

-You can check if a wearable supports a feature by calling
+You can check if a watch supports a feature by calling

-Note: We recommend using Android Studio for Android Wear development as it provides project setup, library inclusion, and packaging conveniences that aren't available in ADT.
+Note: We recommend using Android Studio for Wear OS development, as it provides project setup, library inclusion, and packaging.
 The rest of this training assumes you're using Android Studio.

 - Creating and Running a Wearable App

-- Learn how to create an Android Studio project that contains both the wearable and handheld app modules and how to run the app on a device or emulator.
+- Learn how to create an Android Studio project that contains your watch app; learn how to run the app on a device or emulator.

 - Creating Custom Layouts